 Representation in DSM2

 DSM2 dynamically models SMSCG operations.
-Therefore, DSM2 model input were adjusted to match description in proposed project.
+Therefore, DSM2 model input were adjusted to match the description in the Proposed Project and Refined Alternative 2b.

 Calculation of CalSim II Buffer

 Impact of SMSCG operations on salinity at select compliance locations was studied using the DSM2.
 DSM2 was run with and without July – August SMSCG operations.
 Tidally averaged salinity results were then compared at D-1641 regulation stations modeled in CalSim II.
 Scatter plots, of tidally averaged monthly salinity with and without July – August SMSCG operations are presented in Figure 1.
 Salinity during the months of January – June and November – December, when modeled SMSCG operations are consistent, are shown in blue.
 The blue scatter points make a 1:1 line, indicating salinity results during these months are equal.
 Salinity during the months of July and August are shown in orange.
 As these points are above the 1:1 line (in blue), monthly average July and August salinity at these locations increases.
 Salinity results during September and October are represented as grey point.
 Even though SMSCG are not operating, the salinity impact of July – August operations require about two months to disperse.
 As changes to salinity follow a linear trend, salinity impacts of SMSCG operations are estimated with a linear regression.